 Gershom was born in St. Louis and grew up in California.
 After graduating from the University of California at Santa Cruz, he came to Israel in 1977 and earned an MA in education at the Hebrew University.
-He lives in Jerusalem with his wife, journalist Myra Noveck, and their three children, Yehonatan, Yasmin and Shir-Raz.
-He is an active member of Kehillat Yedidya, the pioneering progressive Orthodox congregation in South Jerusalem.
+He lives in Jerusalem with his wife, journalist Myra Noveck.
+They have three children – Yehonatan, Yasmin and Shir-Raz.

 Contact Gershom at firstname.lastname@example.org